FalkMeck/Time_Points_or_Plot_Points/README.md

 Example how the graphics for the paper were created.
 For all contrasts of interest select the respective input files (correlation-map, t-statistics-map, significant-cluster-map).
 The iterate through both hemispheres and the inflation True or False options.
 We used the surface template ‘fsaverage7’ and the afni\_hotcold colormap that is included as default in HighlightSurfaceMapVisualizer.py.
 The selection views = None enables that all 6 views (front, back, left, right, top, bottom) are plotted.

+(Code for the creation of the plots of the ROI projected to the Surface can be found under ROI Analysis\_AdditionalFiles\ROI_surface.py)